 2. Connect: Second, reach out to the online school that interests you and get more details.
 Some may allow enrollment at any time, while others may have deadlines.

 Online public schools must accept all students, regardless of their academic performance or needs.
 Moreover, students are not required to take special entrance tests for enrollment in online public schools.
 However, some states place caps on attendance or funding, so make sure there is availability at the school you choose.

 When you reach out to the online school, you can also ask about the school’s expectations and what resources you’ll need at home.
-For instance, will the school provide a computer for your student?
-Does your student need a web camera?
+For instance, you can ask: Will the school provide a computer for my student?
+Does my child need a web camera?
 What’s a typical day like?
+How many hours will my child be online each day?
 How much parental supervision is required?

-3. Officially withdraw (if applicable): In many cases, if you’re currently enrolled in a public or private school, you’ll need to send a withdrawal letter to your school district.
+3. Officially withdraw (if applicable): In some cases, if you’re currently enrolled in a public or private school, you’ll need to send a withdrawal letter to your school district if you’re switching to a full-time online school that isn’t district-run.
 It’s a good idea to keep a copy of the letter, in case any questions arise.
-Also, you may want use this opportunity to request your child’s transcripts from the school.
+Also, you may want to use this opportunity to request your child’s transcripts from the school.

 Of course, your state’s guidelines come first.
-Please note that in some states, like Missouri, students only have access to free online schools through their resident district.
+Please note that in some states, like Missouri, West Virginia, and Rhode Island, students only have access to free online schools through their resident district.
 In these cases, since the district is responsible for paying for access, families should remain enrolled in the district as they switch to online school.

 If online school is something you and your student decide to try, even just temporarily, it is important to realize that there’ll be a learning curve.
 Don’t let that get you down!